The Uncle Al Show: Unusual moments

 In a 1990 interview, Lewis related an incident during a live show where he saw a little girl offstage sitting on his accordion, Lewis often assigned one of the kids' mothers to watch his accordion for him when he wasn't playing it.
 On this occasion, it was the assigned mother's daughter who was sitting on the accordion.
 After a commercial break, Lewis went to retrieve the accordion to play it on camera and the keys promptly got stuck; the girl had urinated into his accordion.
 Thankfully, the instrument was insured and replaced, much to the chagrin of the insurer.

 In 1984, a young boy on the show started running around the set and breaking props.
-As fake trees started to fall over during one of Uncle Al's sing-along-songs, they had to cut to commercial break.
+As fake trees started to fall over during one of Uncle Al's sing-along-songs, the station had to cut to commercial break.
 The young boy’s mother was called out in the audience to come retrieve him and he was never allowed on the show again.